Imtiyaj5791/DevOps-Journey/Interview/02_Linux.md

 Then I remove logs which are approved for cleanup.

-I also verify whether log rotation is working properly.
+I also verify whether log rotation is working properly.(cat /etc/logrotate.conf)

 If logrotate is not working, I fix the issue or coordinate with the Application Team.